-Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) Internal microphones Record sound.
-(3) Camera light On (white): The camera is in use.
-On (amber): The camera is turned off by the switch.
-Off: The camera is turned off by the software.
-(4) Camera Allows you to video chat, record video, and record still images.
+Component Description (1) WWAN antennas (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
+(2) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(3) Ambient light sensor (select products only) Adjusts the brightness of the display, depending on the ambient light.
+(4) Internal microphones Record sound.
+(5) Camera Allows you to video chat, record video, and record still images.
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-(5) Camera privacy cover By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
-To use the camera, slide the camera privacy cover in the opposite direction to reveal the lens.
+(6) Camera privacy cover By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
+To use the camera,